sussol/mobile/README.md

 - Build the mSupply Mobile APK: `yarn install && ./android/gradlew assembleRelease`.
 - The mSupply Mobile APK file can be found at `android/app/build/outputs/apk/app-release.apk`.
 - For more information, see the official React Native documentation for generating signed APKs.

-## Connecting to mSupply

-See the instructions on the [setup page](https://github.com/sussol/mobile/wiki/Setup#setting-up-msupply-server).

 ## Contributors